 There are a few methods that people generally use to revive hydrangeas, but I’ve tried putting two different methods together and have had a 95% success rate or so.

-Meanwhile, boil a few cups of water in a tea kettle or in the microwave.
+While your hydrangeas are soaking, boil a few cups of water in a tea kettle or in the microwave.

-Remove the blooms from the cold water and trim the stems at a diagonal.
+After your hydrangeas have soaked for at least 15 minutes, remove the blooms from the cold water and trim the stems at a diagonal.
 Pour the boiling water into a shatter-proof glass and place the ends of the stems in the boiling water.

-Let sit for as long as possible (up to a few hours).
-Even if you can only let the stems sit in the water for 15 minutes or so, that will be a huge help.
+However, even if you can only let the stems sit in the water for 15 minutes or so, that will be a huge help.

 This may cause the ends of the stems to turn brown (because you’re effectively burning them in the hot water), but it’s a small price to pay for flowers that last 2-3 times as long.
 You need the boiling water to shock the hydrangea stems so that the sap breaks up.